The upcoming FMCSA’s ELD mandate has received a lot of attention during the last couple of months.

 2. Only Registered ELDs Will Matter

-In a recent address, the FMCSA representatives reminded safety inspectors that only registered and FMCSA-certified ELDs will be counted as compliant electronic logging devices.
+In a recent address, the FMCSA representatives reminded safety inspectors that only FMCSA-registered ELDs will be counted as compliant electronic logging devices.

 Danielle Smith, who is a transportation specialist from the FMCSA’s passenger carrier division, said to law enforcement officers: